Azure SQL Database Setup Guide

 You do not need to do any additional configuration to use Fivetran Teleport Sync.

-(Optional) Schema changes for change tracking (CT) and change data capture (CDC) Private Preview
+(Optional) Schema changes for change tracking (CT) and change data capture (CDC) Beta

 By default, when you create a new table in your database, you must manually enable CT or CDC for that table before we can sync it.
 Additionally, if you add a new column to an existing CDC-enabled table, you must manually recreate the CDC capture instance before we can sync the column.